 (B) To determine the state agencies or divisions of state agencies that are to be internally audited, the office of internal audit, in the formulation of an annual or revised internal audit plan, and the state audit committee, in reviewing a submitted annual or revised internal audit plan, shall consider the following factors:

 (1) The risk for fraud, waste, or abuse of public money within an agency or division;

 (2) The length of time since an agency or division was last subject to an internal audit;

 (3) The size of an agency or division, and the amount of time and resources necessary to audit it;

 (4) Any other factor the state audit committee determines to be relevant.

-(C) All internal audits shall be conducted only by employees of the office of internal auditing.
+(C) All internal audits shall be directed by employees of the office of internal audit.

-Any suspected fraud or other illegal activity discovered by the office of internal auditing during the conduct of an internal audit shall be reported immediately to the state audit committee, the director of the state agency in which the fraud or illegal activity is suspected to have occurred, and the auditor of state.
+Any suspected fraud or other illegal activity discovered by the office of internal audit during an internal audit shall be reported immediately to the state audit committee, the director of the state agency in which the fraud or illegal activity is suspected to have occurred, and the auditor of state.

 Effective Date: 2007 HB166 02-14-2008